Rise-A/KingOfTheHill-Java/README.md

 ## License ##
 MIT License
-See the LICENSE file for more details.
+<br>See the LICENSE file for more details.